For as long as we can remember, we’ve been reading comments such as these on the internet:

 The discounted rate offered to retailers is known as the ‘revenues or net sales’ for the brands.
 The industry average for retailer margins is approximately 50%, which means a brand like adidas or Nike sells a $100 shoe to their partners for $50.

 (Update: We’ve got a lot of feedback saying that retailers do not get a 50% margin.
-We have explained this in detail here, in case you’re interested.
 The bottom-line is, the 50% number is an accurate representation.)

 The calculations work differently when brands operate their stores or websites, because they are selling to customers directly.
 However, direct sales is still a small part of an athletic footwear brand’s business.
 For all practical purposes, one can assume the net sale to be the number arrived at after selling to retail or wholesale partners.